 Here is a great list of fun Sacramento day trips.
 All of these destinations are within 109 miles of downtown Sacramento.
 Check out these enjoyable day trip ideas in and around Sacramento for your next weekend adventure.
 Travel time will vary depending on traffic conditions.

-Old Town District gives a fascinating look into what has shaped the area and offers a fun day about the town for shopaholics and history buffs alike.
+Old Town Sacramento gives a fascinating look into what has shaped the area.
+A trip to old town offers shopaholics and history buffs a full day of fun.
 With 53 historic buildings, Old Sacramento is registered as a National and California Historic Landmark.
+Visit the California State Railroad Museum.
+Enjoy a historic river cruise.
+There are so many things to do in Old Town.

 Sacramento Riverboat Cruise is perfect for a romantic getaway for two or a scenic family-friendly day trip.
-A voyage down the Sacramento River Delta on a paddle wheel riverboat provides a unique experience that travelers will remember for a lifetime.
+A voyage down the Sacramento River Delta on a paddlewheel riverboat provides a unique experience that travelers will remember for a lifetime.
+Riverboat cruises depart from old town Sacramento.

 The Sacramento River Train runs from West Sacramento 14 miles to Woodland.
 The train travels to along the Sacramento River and through rich agricultural land and the Yolo Wildlife Refuge.
 The trip lasts about three-hours giving you plenty of time to enjoy the scenery.